Privacy Statement/Policy

 We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.

-Personal Information Sales Opt-Out and Opt-In Rights
+Personal Information Sharing and Sales Opt-Out and Opt-In Rights

-Minors
+Minors Privacy

 Minors may not use our websites or submit information to us.
 We do not intentionally collect information about minors.
+If we learn that we have unintentionally collected personal information regarding any individual younger than 18 years old, we will promptly delete the information.

 Non-Discrimination